Looking for work

 What support is available if you've lost your job

-If you’ve lost your job and got a redundancy or termination payment, there may be help available.
+If you’ve lost your job and got a redundancy or termination payment, you may be able to get help.

 Read more about services that can help if you’ve been retrenched or made redundant.